Scaling Instruction-Based Video Editing with a High-Quality Synthetic Dataset: Conclusion

 \section{Conclusion}

 We have presented \textbf{Ditto}, a scalable framework that significantly advances instruction-based video editing by systematically addressing the core challenge of data scarcity through a new paradigm for large-scale data synthesis.
 Our synthetic data generation pipeline overcomes the fidelity-diversity and efficiency-coherence trade-offs plaguing prior methods by leveraging strong image-editing priors, a distilled in-context video generator with a temporal enhancer, and autonomous VLM-based quality control.
 This enables the creation of the large-scale, high-quality \textbf{Ditto-1M} dataset.
 The proposed modality curriculum learning strategy further ensures our model \textbf{Editto} achieves state-of-the-art performance by effectively transitioning from visual-textual conditioning to purely instruction-driven inference.
-Extensive results reveal the effectiveness of the proposed method.